lyeoni/nlp-tutorial/translation-transformer/README.md

         return ffn_outputs, attn_weights, enc_dec_attn_weights
 ```

-you can see detailed code to get look-ahead mask and padding mask [here](https://github.com/lyeoni/nlp-tutorial/blob/56aa42908e3a7872a57b653a3db13a6e25366fc4/translation-transformer/model.py#L209).
+You can see detailed code to get look-ahead mask and padding mask [here](https://github.com/lyeoni/nlp-tutorial/blob/56aa42908e3a7872a57b653a3db13a6e25366fc4/translation-transformer/model.py#L209).

-### Transformer

 ## Usage